Etron-RA/RetroAchievements/Tutorials/05_Pointers/readme.md

 Note that the *data structure* is incomplete and has many more variables that were not required for the achievements.
 When assigning a new *pointer* the address points to the root of the data structure at *data offset* 0x0.
 If we want to know the address for Spider-Man’s health we would need to add 0xDE to the player stats *pointer*.
 Similarly, if we want to know who Spider-Man is targeting we would add 0xEE8 to the player stats *pointer*.
 In this case we would have a double *pointer*, a *pointer* that points to another *pointer*, which is shown in [Example 5B](Example_5B.md).
 One of the nice things about *data structures* is that since they group data together, once you find a useful memory address there will likely be other useful memory addresses around it.
 # Finding Pointers
 How do you know if you have a *pointer*? *Pointers* can change at any time but are usually set during a load sequence.
 To find a *pointer* it’s best to dig memory in multiple game instances.
 If you notice that a memory address differs between instances you might have a *pointer* on your hands.
 To find a pointer:
 1)	Make three or more save states and save a note for the memory address of interest in each state.
-For this example we will be using three states.
+For this example we will be using three states
 ```
 Mem_1 = Memory address in state 1
 Mem_2 = Memory address in state 2